anthonygc/dockasketch/README.md

 Next run `docker run --rm -it -v "$PWD:/root" dockasketch` to run the newly built container.

-### For Windows:
+### For Windows

 To build the container `cd` in the `/dockasketch` main directory.

 Then run `docker build -t dockasketch .` to build the container (Note: don't forget the `.` at the end of the command.)

-Next run `docker run --rm -it -v "%cd%:/root" dockasketch` to run the newly built container.
+Next run `docker run --it -rm -v "%cd%:/root" dockasketch` to run the newly built container.